Table of Contents

-- encourage participation in school activities the student is interested in
+- encourage participation in activities the student is interested in

-When parent are involved, children tend to have more health promoting behaviors such as physical activity.
+When schools engage parents in the learning process, children also tend to have more health promoting behaviors such as physical activity.
 Connectedness to family is also associated with fewer reports of suicidal ideation in children.
-Working together, school and parents can become invaluable support networks for children and adolescents16.
+Working together, school and parents can become invaluable support networks for children and adolescents22.

 - 1.Gonzalez-DeHass AR, Willems PP, Holbein MFD.
 Examining the Relationship Between Parental Involvement and Student Motivation.
 Educ Psychol Rev. Published online June 2005:99-123. doi:10.1007/s10648-005-3949-7